lfit/itpol/linux-workstation-security.md

 passphrase on both your PGP private key and your SSH private key, which will make it harder for attackers to steal and use them.

+### Hibernate or shut down, do not suspend

+When a system is suspended, the RAM contents are kept on the memory chips and can be read by an attacker (known as the [Cold Boot Attack][17]).
+If you are going away from your system for an extended period of time, such as at the end of the day, it is best to shut it down or hibernate it instead of suspending it or leaving it on.

 ### SELinux on the workstation

 If you are using a distribution that comes bundled with SELinux (such as